metaplex-foundation/developer-hub/src/pages/core/deserialization.md

 That means that if we want to read that data we need to learn how to deserialize it.

-In javascript we can deserialize both the base asset data and the plugin using a single function.
-In Rust we should deserialize base asset and specific plugins separately to avoid wasting compute and risking to cause a stack overflow in programs.
+In Javascript we can deserialize both the base asset data and the plugin using a single function.
+In Rust we should deserialize the base asset and only the required plugins separately to avoid unnecessary compute usage and to prevent overflowing the stack.

 ## Deserializing Assets